 He is responsible for all fields including consulting (esp. in conflicts), and his specific duties entail the support of applications for funding of research training groups and of the Young Academics Network, agreements on joint PhDs and strategic measures.

 Susanne Teichmann has studied Computer Science, is an advisor and deputy head of services for doctoral students and postdocs within the CJS and has worked in several appointments at TU Berlin.

 Apart from consulting PhDs (especially for the Elsa-Neumann grants of Berlin) and PostDocs she coordinates the cooperation with the Family Services Office, awarding of conference travel grants, organisation of trainings for the network of doctoral programmes and the yearly introductory events together with the faculties.

 She is currently one of the representatives in the Academic Senate.

-Dr. Andrea Adams has earned a master and a PhD in history.
+Dr. Andrea Adams has earned a master and a PhD in history at the HU.
 She has worked at the Dahlem Research School and at the Graduate School in History and Sociology in Bielefeld.

 Dr. Simone Bartsch has a diploma as well as a doctoral degree in sociology, and is an expert for quantitative surveys who has worked at Freie Universität Berlin, the DIW and the University of Bremen.

-At TU-DOC she is, since 2019, responsible for studies and surveys on the careers of female (and male) doctorate holders of TU Berlin, but is as well glad to answer questions on the condition of doctoral researchers in general.
-She is also TU-Coordinator for the Career Building Programme of Femtec GmbH.
+Since 2019, she is responsible for studies and surveys on the careers of female (and male) doctorate holders of TU Berlin, but is as well glad to answer questions on the condition of doctoral researchers in general.
+She is also TU-Coordinator for the Career-Building Programme of Femtec GmbH.
 With additional hours she implements measures to improve support for doctoral and postdoctoral fellows according to the Strategy for the Advancement of Junior Scholars at TU Berlin and takes care of the doctoral database.